MustachedRobot/core/README.md

 #### Configuration

-You can configure your plugin by creating a "config" folder in your module and a .php file with the same name as your plugin.
+You can ask for configuration parameters to the application admin by creating a "config" folder in your module and a .php file with the same name as your plugin.
 This config file will automatically generate a settings form for the administrators of the coworking space.

-If the user changes the default configuration, it will be saved into his local installation configuration file (/fuel/app/config/mustached.php).

-Example of a file location (for the twitter plugin) : ```/modules/twitter/config/twitter.php```.
+Your config file must follow a few conventions:

+* it must be an associative array
+* the keys of the array must be the name of the parameter
+* the value of the array must be another array, containing three key/value pairs:
+** 'label': The label that will be displayed on the form ** 'type': The type of the field (see [FuelPHP form type](http://docs.fuelphp.com/classes/form.html) ** 'value': The default value of the parameter

-Here is an example of a config file :
+Here is an example of a [config file](https://github.com/MustachedRobot/twitter/blob/master/config/twitter.php) for the Twitter plugin:

 ```
 'consumerKey' =>